-The Company had declared and paid an interim dividend of ₹ 35 per equity share during the year 2022-23.
+The Company had declared and paid an interim dividend of \gtrless 25 per equity share during the year 2023-24.

-Your Directors are pleased to recommend a final dividend of ₹ 30 per equity share for the financial year ended 30th June, 2023.
+Your Directors are pleased to recommend a final dividend of ₹ 40 per equity share for the financial year ended 30th June, 2024.

-The total dividend for 2022-23 is ₹ 65 per equity share (previous year ₹ 62 per equity share).
+The total dividend for 2023-24 is \gtrless 65 per equity share which is equal to that of the previous year.